Manscaping 101: Follow These Tips to Look Good

 Take your time when manscaping.
 Go slow and shave with light, gentle strokes.
 You wouldn’t want a bloody session, right?
 Always shave in the direction of your hair growth to avoid bumps and ingrown hair.
 Don’t forget to pat on some moisturizer or petroleum jelly after!
-Use Vaseline Petroleum Jelly to soothe skin, replenish moisture, and add an extra layer of protection to prevent skin irritation.
+This step helps soothe skin, replenish moisture, and add an extra layer of protection to prevent skin irritation.

 Invest in a Body Trimmer

 This piece of equipment is best for the chest, neck, and back area, or any part of your body which you’d like to keep a bit of hair on.
 It lets you achieve a “fade,” which is a pretty popular haircut for guys – you might be sporting one yourself!

 Choose one that has different settings and interchangeable blades.
 Similar to the razor, it’s important to assign a blade for a particular body part to avoid cross-contamination and infections.
 Get one that’s easily washable so you can clean after every use.

 Depilatory creams are chemically designed to target the root follicles of your hair, breaking them down so it’s easier to remove with a washcloth.
 It cuts down grooming time significantly and hair growth isn’t as prickly or irritating as when you shave.

 There are different brands to choose from, so it’s best if you buy a small box and do a patch test first.
 Put the cream on a small portion of your body (like the back of your ear or under the jaw) and if you don’t get an allergic reaction, then you’re good to go!

 Get Good Quality Scissors